NateWr/docs-themeofthecrop/themes/luigi/user/faq.md

 {% include theme/user/faq/colors.md %}

+## <a name="logo"></a> How do I add my logo?

+You can upload your logo to display on your website by going to the customizer under **Appearance > Customize**.
+Open the **Logo, Site Title and Tagline** section and click the button to upload your image file.

+Once uploaded, you can use the **Scale** slider to increase or decrease the size.

 ## <a name="footer-address"></a> How do I add my address to the bottom of my site?

 Once you have filled out your **Business Profile**, your contact details will automatically appear at the bottom of your site, just like the demo.